ruby/www.ruby-lang.org/en/news/_posts/2014-06-01-stop-mailing-list-temporary.md

  * ruby-fr
  * ruby-math

-We work to resume these lists as soon as we can.
+We are sorry if the outage affects you and are working on resuming the lists as soon as we can.

-I'm sorry for your inconvenient experience.